gracelang/language/languageSpec/spec.md

 definitions, and typically accessed via [Manifest Requests](#manifest-requests).
 This allows types to be declared and imported from other modules.

-## Type Assertions
+## Type Annotations

-When parameters, fields, and method results are annotated with types, the programmer can be confident that objects bound to those parameters and fields, and returned from those methods, do indeed have the specified types, insofar as Grace has the required type information.
+When parameters, fields, and method results are annotated with types, the programmer can be confident that objects bound to those parameters and fields, and returned from those methods, do indeed have the specified types, _insofar as Grace has the required type information_.
 The checks necessary to implement this guarantee may be performed statically or dynamically.

+### Static Type Checking

-When implementing the type check, types specified as `Unknown` will always conform.
+When implementing the static type check, types specified as `Unknown` will always conform.
 So, if a variable is annotated with type
 ```
     interface {